John Barros: Boston chief of economic development

-Barros co-chaired the Imagine Boston 2030 citywide vision planning blueprint.

-Barros worked in partnership with MassChallenge to work to, "expand innovation efforts in Boston."
+Early into his tenure, Barros stated his desire for businesses to extend their opening hours later into the night.
+In his position, Barros co-chaired the Imagine Boston 2030 citywide vision planning blueprint.
+He worked in partnership with MassChallenge to work to, "expand innovation efforts in Boston."
 He also worked with MassRobotics on putting together their proposal for a grant for their MassWorks program.

-Disclosed emails show Barros playing a role in coordinating with other Massachusetts cities about Boston's bid for the 2024 Summer Olympics.
+Disclosed emails show that he played a role in coordinating with other Massachusetts cities about Boston's bid for the 2024 Summer Olympics.

+In February 2021, Barros resigned from the position in order to launch his second candidacy for mayor of Boston.
+Mayor Walsh would not be seeking re-election, being nominated by newly-inaugurated U.S. president Joe Biden to serve in Cabinet as secretary of labor.

 2021 mayoral campaign

 In March 2021, Barros announced he would run for mayor in the 2021 Boston mayoral election.
 If elected he would become the first black man to become mayor of Boston.
 In a September 10, 2021 article, Ellen Barry of the New York Times described Barros as having, "struggled to get traction."
 On the day of the primary election, Gregory Krieg of CNN described Barros as, "a heavy underdog".
 On the day of the primary election, The Boston Globe characterized him as, "trailing the pack" in opinion polls.
 However, in the days leading up to the election, Barros expressed confidence, questioning the accuracy of polling.
 Barros ultimately placed fifth, with over 3% of the vote.